-If you were someone in the days of BC (read: before corona) who used to put on a tiiiiiny bit of foundation or a few strokes of mascara to hit that HIIT class, you might want to think again.
+If you were someone in the days of BC (read: before corona) who used to put on makeup before the gym... such as perhaps a tiny bit of foundation or a few strokes of mascara to hit that HIIT class, you might want to think again.
 We know - we’ve all been told a million times that wearing makeup can be bad for our skin when working out, but we all slip up occasionally.

 Why you shouldn’t wear makeup to workout